vaimalaviya1233/Kustom-API/README.md

 }
 ```

-Then edit your Android Manifest and add the provider specifying what kind of data your are going to offer
+Then edit your Android Manifest and add the provider specifying what kind of data your are going to
+offer, comment the action you are not using, so if you are not going to offer widgets you can
+remove the `org.kustom.provider.WIDGETS` action from the intent filter, full example:
 ```xml
 <provider
      android:name="org.kustom.api.Provider"